nanda2502/YAM/README.md

 - **Learning Strategies**: Different strategies, such as random learning, payoff-based learning, proximal learning, prestige-based learning, and conformity-based learning, influence how agents choose which traits to attempt next.
 - **Outcome Variables**: The model computes outcome variables like the expected success rate of learning attempts and the expected payoff per learning event, providing insights into the efficiency and benefits of different learning strategies.

-A detailed mathematical description of the model, including the theoretical underpinnings and computational methods, is available in the document **Mathematical Description of YAM.pdf** included in the repository.
+A more detailed description of the model is available in the document **Mathematical Description of YAM.pdf** included in the repository.

 # Results